Quantum simulation with hybrid tensor networks

-A general hybrid TTN can have an arbitrary tree structure, with each node being either a classical or quantum tensor.
-For a tree with maximal depth $D$ and maximal degree $g$, the cost for measuring local observables of a hybrid TTN scales as $\mathcal O(g^{D-1})$.
-While the hybrid TTN represents a system of $N=\mathcal O(g^{D-1})$ qubits, the cost is also linear to the system size $N$.
-For the entanglement properties of hybrid TTN, it can represent entanglement beyond the area law with long-range correlation.
-We refer to the Appendix for details.
-Since the hybrid TTN represents a large set of quantum states and admits efficient calculation of local observables, it can be applied as the ansatz for variational quantum simulation algorithms for solving static and dynamic problems of many-body quantum systems.
+{Our results can be naturally generalized to an arbitrary tree structure.
+For a tree with maximal depth $D$, maximal degree $g$, and bond dimension $\kappa$, hybrid TTNs represent a system of $N=\mathcal O(g^{D-1})$ qubits.
+The number of circuits and the classical cost (using MPS) for measuring local observables scale as $\mathcal O(N\kappa^2)$ and $\mathcal O(Ng\kappa^4)$, respectively.
+We also show the cost for trees with loops and its capability in representing entanglement beyond the area law in \cite{NoteX}.} Since the hybrid TTN represents a large set of quantum states and admits efficient calculation of local observables, it can be used for variational quantum simulation for solving static and dynamic problems of large quantum systems.